fte-team/fteqw/iqm/README.txt

 Command File Format:
-	output <FILENAME> - specified the output file name. you should only have one of these. exec <FILENAME> - exec the specified command file, before parsing the rest of the current file. hitbox <BODY NUM> <BONE NAME> <MIN POS VECTOR> <MAX POS VECTOR> - generates a hitmesh as a bbox centered around the bone in the base pose (the hitbox will rotate/move with animations).
+	output <FILENAME> - specifies the output file name. you should only have one of each type of output. output_qmdl <FILENAME> - specifies which file to write a quake1-format model.
+May only occur once. output_md16 <FILENAME> - specifies the filename to write a quakeforge 16-bit md16 model to (a upgraded variation of quake's format).
+May only occur once. output_md3 <FILENAME> - specifies the filename to write a quake3 md3 file to.
+May only occur once. exec <FILENAME> - exec the specified command file, before parsing the rest of the current file. hitbox <BODY NUM> <BONE NAME> <MIN POS VECTOR> <MAX POS VECTOR> - generates a hitmesh as a bbox centered around the bone in the base pose (the hitbox will rotate/move with animations).
 The bodynum will be visible to gamecode, and may merge with other hitboxes with the same group. modelflags <NAME OR HEX> - enables the specified bit in the iqm header. supported names include q1_rocket, q1_grenade, q1_gib, q1_rotate, q1_tracer1, q1_zomgib, q1_tracer2, q1_tracer3